aiplanethub/mini-bootcamp-introduction-to-pandas/series-and-dataframe/1477-Series.md

   **`import pandas as pd`**

-* You can create your own Series using a Python list:
+* You can create your Series using a Python list: